 - In a gas laser, the different gas atoms or molecules are moving with different velocities in the direction of the amplified beam, which causes inhomogeneous broadening via the Doppler effect.

 - The disorder in glasses allows different laser-active ions to occupy sites with different electric or magnetic fields, so that the narrow-bandwidth contributions from different ions are averaged out, resulting in a broad gain spectrum.

 - Even without any disorder, the transitions of solid-state gain media are usually much broader than expected from lifetime broadening based on the lifetimes of Stark level manifolds.
-The reason is essentially that phonons induce very fast transitions between different sublevels of a Stark level manifold, making the lifetime of each particular sublevel much smaller.
+The reason is essentially that phonons induce very fast transitions between different sublevels of a Stark level manifold (on a picosecond time scale), making the lifetime of each particular sublevel much smaller.

 - In solid-state gain media based on transition metal ions (e.g. Ti:sapphire), the interaction between the crystal lattice and the laser-active ions is particularly strong, leading to broad gain spectra (→ vibronic lasers).